Skip to main content

 Canadian NPs

-Apply as a Canadian NP if you are currently registered as an NP in another Canadian province or territory.
+You are currently or formerly licensed in another Canadian province or territory.

 Internationally educated NPs

-Apply as an internationally educated NP if you received your NP education in another country and you have never been registered as an NP in Canada.
+You recieved your NP education outside of Canada and have never been licensed as an NP in Canada.

-Some applications are complex and require review and decision by the Registration Committee.
+Some applications require review and decision by the Licence Committee.

 900 – 200 Granville St